MuLancer/APEuro/country/Britain.md

 - House of York and the House of Lancaster
 > Edward IV with his brother Richard III and Henry VII, who was a Tudor, worked to crush and control the power of the nobility and used ruthless methods to consolidate power

 ## Commercializing Agriculture
  - Market-Driven **Estate Agriculture**
  - uneven distribution of land: minority of English and Scottish landowners held most of the land in England, relying on an even smaller number of landless laborers for their workforce. **Increase proletarianization.**

 ## Tudor
 Henry VII
-- class: noblility were not trusted
+- class: nobility were not trusted
+- political: did call parliaments.**council of a small landowners as advisers**, with a judicial branch Star Chamber, a royal system of courts outside of Parliament's control
-- political: **council of a small landowners as advisers.
-Conducted foreign policy and secured the Henry VIII
+  - Conducted foreign policy and secured the marriage of Henry VIII and Catherine of Aragon.
+Henry VIII
    * **Act**: "_Act of Supremacy_", which acknowledged the King of England as the Supreme head of Anglican Church.
    * **Religion**: converted England to Anglican Church because he wanted to marry another wife in order to obtain a male offspring.